Polymer/polymer-modulizer/README.md

  4. 🔄 Be ready to update and run the tool again in the future to pick up changes in output.
  5. 📚 _If_ you want to publish the output of the tool, use a pre-release version and tag for now, until we can make stronger guarantees about the API of the output it generates.

+To track our status on Polymer elements, check out or [elements status tracker](./docs/polymer-3-element-status.md).
+For a list of all breaking changes, see our [Breaking Changes Changelog](./docs/breaking_changes.md).

 Good luck, the future is exciting! 😎 Please join us for discussion in the [`#modulizer` Slack channel](https://polymer.slack.com/messages/G6R11FXEC/).

 ## Overview

-polymer-modulizer is designed to convert HTML Imports, and especially those containing Polymer and Polymer elements, to JavaScript modules as automatically as possible.
+polymer-modulizer is designed to convert HTML documents, and especially those containing Polymer and Polymer elements, to JavaScript modules as automatically as possible.

 polymer-modulizer tries to strike a balance between supporting the general semantics of HTML Imports and generating idiomatic JavaScript modules.
 It converts assignments to global namespace objects to module exports, and references to namespaces as imported names.